ppachecov/terraform-workshop/steps/1-initialize-terraform-project.md

 # Initialize Terraform project

 Now we have everything we need to start deploying infrastructure using Terraform.
-You will use this, to provision, update and destroy a simple project based on a Google Cloud Function that uses a Redis as a memory store.
+You will use this, to provision, update and destroy a simple project based on a Google Cloud Function that uses a PostgreSQL database as a store.
 You will learn about [HCL](https://github.com/hashicorp/hcl), provider configurations, and input variables.

 ## Provider configuration